-The Thomas Cole National Historic Site welcomes groups to visit the historic home, studio, and grounds of Thomas Cole in Catskill, New York.
-Group tours are welcome by advance appointment during the open season (May – October), on any day of the week except Monday.
-Between November and April, group tours are of limited availability, generally Tuesday through Friday.
+The Thomas Cole National Historic Site welcomes groups to visit the historic home, studios, and grounds of Thomas Cole in Catskill, New York.
+Group tours are welcome by advance appointment during the open season (May – October), Tuesday – Sunday.
 Please call us for more information and to book your tour as early as possible to secure your date of choice.
-In addition to tours of the Main House and studio, groups may enjoy the gardens, a picnic on the lawn, or a visit to related sites nearby such as the Hudson River School Art Trail; Olana, the home of Cole's pupil Frederic Church; Thomas Cole’s gravesite; the historic Main Street in the Village of Catskill, or the Bronck Museum.
+In addition to tours of the Main House and studio, groups may enjoy the gardens, a picnic on the lawn, or a visit to related sites nearby such as the Hudson River School Art Trail; Olana, the home of Cole’s pupil Frederic Church; Thomas Cole’s gravesite; the historic Main Street in the Village of Catskill, or the Bronck Museum.

 Smaller groups (ten or fewer people) are also welcome to visit the Main House during regular hours of operation without appointment.
 We recommend that you buy your tickets in advance using our online ticketing page.
 Groups of more than ten people should make advance arrangements using the phone number or email below.

 - The number of people in your group